unrealwork/axibase-collector/jobs/examples/oracle-enterprise-manager/oracle-enterprise-manager.md

 WHERE TARGET_TYPE IN ('host', 'oracle_database')
 ```

-### Configure imported jobs' fields for you

-For each imported job you need to do next steps

-####  Datasource configure
+###  Datasource configure
-> Log in Axibase collector interface and go to Datatsources->Databases->Add.
+> Log in Axibase collector interface and go to Datatsources->Databases and select `OracleEM` database.
 Fill form's fields like screenshot above:

 ![](images/oracle_database_example.png)